aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/custompart/clone/_index.md

 ---
 title: CustomPart.Clone
 second_title: Aspose.Words for .NET API Reference
 description: Makes a deep enough copy of the object.
-Does not duplicate the bytes of the Data value.
+Does not duplicate the bytes of the Data value in C#
 type: docs
 weight: 70
 url: /net/aspose.words.markup/custompart/clone/